knarkzel/groffer/examples/basic.md

 # Header

 This is a paragraph.
 It has **bold** text.
+Also has *italics*.
 Here comes my new list:

 - Item 1
 - Item 2